Aortic valve regurgitation

 Acute aortic regurgitation is less common, but also exists, with specific causes 2,3:

 Echocardiography is useful for evaluating the cause of aortic regurgitation, either valvular or due to root disease, for assessing the regurgitant volume, and for assessing the left ventricle 3,7.
-Various parameters are used in order to determine severity, such as 3,7:
+Features which may be suggestive on 2D echocardiography include failure of valvular coaptation, flail or prolapsed leaflets, and when chronic, progressive left ventricular dilation.
+Various parameters are used to determine severity, such as 3,7:

-measurements are worse than mild aortic regurgitation but do not meet criteria for severe aortic regurgitation
+measurements are worse than mild aortic regurgitation but do not meet the criteria for severe aortic regurgitation

-Cardiac MRI (CMR) is able to provide a more detailed assessment of the aortic valve and left ventricular function 9.
-It is able to highly accurately determine the size of the aortic root, assess regurgitant parameters, determine ejection fraction, measure left ventricular size, and detect underlying etiologies 9.
+Cardiac MRI (CMR) can provide a more detailed assessment of the aortic valve and left ventricular function 9.
+It can highly accurately determine the size of the aortic root, assess regurgitant parameters, determine ejection fraction, measure left ventricular size, and detect underlying etiologies 9.

 Treatment and prognosis

-The decision to treat aortic regurgitation is based on the etiology and severity.
+The decision to treat aortic regurgitation is based on etiology and severity.
 Management involves a combination of lifestyle and pharmacotherapy measures (a similar armamentarium to that used in heart failure), aortic valve replacement, and aortic root reconstruction 2,3.
-Details of this management is beyond the scope of this article.
+Details of this management are beyond the scope of this article.

 aortic valve stenosis ('jet stenosis')